chocolateboy/uncommonjs/README.md

-Since both of these modules are simple, small, and standalone — i.e. they don't use `require` — I can use UnCommonJS to expose `modules.exports` and `exports` globals to these packages which they can attach their exports to.
+Since both of these modules are simple, small, and standalone — i.e. they don't use `require` — I can use UnCommonJS to expose `modules.exports` and `exports` globals which they can attach their exports to.
 I can then pull these exported values (functions in this case) into a userscript simply by extracting them from the `module.exports`/`exports` store:

 ```javascript
 // ==UserScript==